Andorra

 - 7

-File with Immigration using investment certificates, bank attestations, insurance, and housing evidence.
+File with immigration using investment certificates, bank letters, insurance, and housing proof.

 - 8

-Track days in Andorra across the year and keep passport stamps and municipal records coherent.
+Count days in the country through the year and keep passport and municipal records aligned.

 - 9